12 Halloween Writing Prompts for kids (+ Free Printable)

 - Your imaginary friend becomes real and starts causing trouble for you.

 - Write a recipe for a witch’s brew.
 If you need an awesome name for your witch, check out our witch name generator.

-- Write three acrostic poems using the words, Halloween, witch and Frankenstein.
+- Write three acrostic poems using the words, Halloween, Witch and Frankenstein.

 Share your Halloween stories with us!